-Agency Resource Name Description of sin sin sin sin sin sin sin see New York State Energy Research & Development Authority (NYSERDA) (NYSERDA) Home Energy Efficiency Programs NYSERDA offers a variety of home energy efficiency programs designed to help residents who own or rent in a single family or multi-family home (up to 4 units) reduce energy costs through energy efficiency improvements.
+Дависл Recourse Name Description their communities.
+The Clean Energy Communities program recognizes community Solarize campaigns as one of 10 actions that have high-impact on energy use and the environment.
+Solarize campaigns are locally organized community outreach efforts aimed at getting a group of homes and businesses in one area to go solar.
+When groups of neighbors-including residents and businesses-learn about solar and the installation together, they can often get better pricing and share the tasks.
+Group members can contribute their strengths and learn new skills.
+NYSERDA provides technical assistance, marketing materials, and other support for these efforts.
+Solarize is part of the NY-Sun Incentive Program.
+New York State Energy Research & Development Authority (NYSERDA) Home Energy Efficiency Programs NYSERDA offers a variety of home energy efficiency programs designed to help residents who own or rent in a single family or multi-family home (up to 4 units) reduce energy costs through energy efficiency improvements.
 Home Performance with Energy Star offers home energy assessments to pinpoint where energy dollars are being spent and customize a plan to lower energy bills.
 The program offers low interest loans between 4.99 and 7.49% for energy upgrades.
 Assisted Home Performance with Energy Star provides those who qualify a discount that covers up to 50% of eligible energy efficiency improvements, up to \$5,000 per project for single family homes and \$10,000 for two to four-unit residential homes.
-The program offers low interest loans between 3.49 and 3.99% for energy upgrades.
-EmPower New York provides no-cost energy upgrades.
-An An A New York State Energy Research & Development Authority (NYSERDA) Residential Construction and Rehabilitation programs NYSERDA offers a variety of programs to provide assistance for residential new construction and rehabilitation.
-New Construction - Residential and Multi Family Low-rise Multi Family Buildings Low-rise Multi Family Buildings Net Zero Energy Homes Gut Rehabilitiation
+The program offers low interest loans between 3.49 and 3.99% for energy efficiency upgrades.
+EmPower New York provides no-cost energy efficiency upgrades include: Air sealing to plug leaks and reduce drafts Insulation Replacement of inefficient refrigerators and freezers New energy-efficient lighting Free health and safety checks of smoke detectors and appliances New York State Energy Research & Development Authority (NYSERDA) Residential Construction and Rehabilitation programs NYSERDA offers a variety of programs to provide assistance for residential new construction and rehabilitation.
+New Construction - Residential and Multi Family Mid and High-rise Multi Family buildings Low-rise Multi Family Buildings Net Zero Energy Homes Gut Rehabilitiation